AndSchmitz/JDepacWrappeR/README.md

 # jDepacWrappeR
 Wrapper function to run jDepac 0.2 from CSV input.
  - See DemoInput.csv for definition of input CSV structure.
+Column "ID" can be used to identify simulations (e.g. a location name and/or timestamp).
+It is the only column that is not provided to jDepac as input.
  - See InputMapping.csv for information how CSV column names map to jDepac parameter names.
  - See DemoBatchOutput.csv for an example of batch results.